Storm King School: Residential life

 About 70 percent of the school's students live on campus.
 A commuter rail station is a short drive away, and the Metro North train connects to Grand Central Terminal in less than one hour.

-In 2025, the Storm King School enrolled students from 25 countries.
+In 2026, the Storm King School enrolled students from 25 countries.

 Black Rock Forest Consortium

 The school is a member of the Black Rock Forest Consortium, which administers the Black Rock Forest, a 3,830-acre wilderness adjacent to the campus, which the school also utilizes for its science, environmental and recreational programs.
-The Head of School is a vice president and a member of the Executive Committee of the Consortium, which includes the American Museum of Natural History, Barnard College, Brooklyn Botanical Gardens, Brookhaven National Laboratory, Browning School, City College of New York, Columbia University, Convent of the Sacred Heart, the Dalton School, Friends Seminary, New York Academy of Sciences, New York University, Rensselaer Polytechnic Institute, Newburgh School District, and Teacher's College of Columbia University.
+The Head of School is a vice president and a member of the Executive Committee of the Consortium.